CloudLabs-Samples/EduLabs/Demo/azure/demo-2u.md

 # Custom Lab : 2U

 ## Overview
-This lab environment has a Windows 10 Virtual machine along with Hyper-V manager and the Guest VM's created using Custom VM image
+This lab environment has a Windows 10 Virtual machine along with Hyper-V manager and the Guest VM's Kali Linux, Metasploitable and Windows Domain controller.

 ## Getting started